The clinical neurophysiology laboratory within the Department of Neurology offers a one-year neurophysiology fellowship.

 Accredited by the Accreditation Council for Graduate Medical Education, this program provides the training needed for fellows to take the Added Qualification in Clinical Neurophysiology Exam offered by the American Board of Psychiatry and Neurology.

-Fellows also receive training in evoked potentials, intraoperative monitoring, long-term video/EEG seizure monitoring and, if interested, polysomnography.
+Fellows also receive training in long-term video/EEG seizure monitoring and, if interested, polysomnography.
 This year of training exposes fellows to a broad spectrum of patients, including those in the adult and pediatric seizure clinics, neuromuscular clinics and the muscular dystrophy clinic, one of 150 Muscular Dystrophy Association Care Centers in the country.
 A wide range of research opportunities are also available, including investigational drug trials.

 Click on the links to learn more about our Division of Epilepsy and Division of Neuromuscular Medicine and their faculty.